hyperassembler/HOS/README.md

 # Building
 ### Required packages
-For compiling kernel only (make compile):

-nasm, clang, lld, llvm
+nasm, clang, lld, xorriso, grub-pc-bin

-To make bootable ISO (make all):

-xorriso; grub-pc-bin for bios; grub-efi-amd64-bin, mtools for UEFI.

 ### Compiling
-CMAKE coming...
+mkdir build
+cd build
+cmake ../
+make

 # Running
-Load the iso with your favorite simulator or use "-kernel" option with QEMU.
+Load the iso with QEMU/your favorite simulator.

-For UEFI simulation, use qemu_bios.bin in the root dir with QEMU.

 # C++
 I would like my kernel code to be explicit so that I can reason about performance, memory allocation/deallocation.
 That mostly means when I look at a statement I know exactly what it does.
 The philosophy overlaps with Go's design quite a lot: https://commandcenter.blogspot.com/2012/06/less-is-exponentially-more.html.

 Using fully-featured C++ is overly complicated for kernels and I'm dubious of OOP in general.
-With "modern" C++ sometimes I find myself struggling more with the language itself than getting work done.
-Although the kernel is compiled with a C++ compiler, the base is very much C and we only add few nice things we can benefit from C++:
+Especially while enforcing "modern" C++, sometimes I find myself struggling more with the language itself than getting work done. **I have had lengthy thoughts myself regarding C++ but decided to drop it**.
+Here are some of the pros and cons I came up with.

+## Good features

-## Stronger types
+### Stronger types
 C++ is stronger typed than C. Simply compiling the kernel itself with a C++ compiler provides more type safety than C.

-## C++ style casts (no dynamic_cast)
+### C++ style casts (no dynamic_cast)
 They are compile time casts so no runtime overhead.
 They provide a bit better type safety than C style casts.
 The only two casts we would need are probably const_cast and reinterpret_cast.

-## template
+### template
 For type safety for data structures.
 Linux's list.h isn't type safe.
 FreeBSD's queue.h tries to mimic templates with macros, which is less elegant than just using template.

-## namespace
+### namespace
 Oh boy how I wish C standard would include namespace, if it weren't for backward compaibility and stable ABI.

+### Ownership management
+But rust did better?

-## Banned features worth mentioning
+## Banned features (tentative)
 This list explains SOME of the banned features that might seem useful.

 ### Class and ctors/dtors